 Unaware money mules are unaware they are part of a broader criminal enterprise.
 They could also fall prey to catfishing on dating sites or be recruited online using social engineering because they are typically driven by the confidence they have in the person asking them to do this.

 Participants in witting are assumed to be somewhat conscious that what they are doing is suspect.
 Most people are worried about what they are asked to do.
 For example, to create several bank accounts.
 They may also have been warned that they are most certainly engaging in an illegal plan, which they ignored.
-They are therefore regarded as being "willfully blind" to the scam.
+They are, therefore, regarded as being "willfully blind" to the scam.

 Money mules that are complicit in crime know what they are doing and voluntarily participate.
 They might promote their expertise and experience with mules.
 They frequently operate mulling rings, recruit new members, and run funnel accounts where they get cash washed by lower-level mules.
 Due to their active participation and awareness of the illicit nature of the activity, complicit mules are typically charged with more serious charges.
+This is one of the most common methods to launder money.

 What Industries Do Money Mules Target?